Details about our Emergency Room

 Where do I go?

-Patients attending the Triage Department should:
+Patients attending the Emergency Room should:

 - Present to the Front Hall / Reception of the National Maternity Hospital